 The Southeast Medical Wilderness Adventure Race (MedWar) is a unique adventure race complete with questions and interactive, hands-on scenarios, designed to test your academic and practical knowledge of wilderness medicine.
 Teams consist of any four people with an interest in wilderness medicine, often a combination of healthcare professionals, emergency personnel, students of all varieties, and outdoor enthusiasts.

 The 12th Annual Southeast MedWAR Race was held Saturday, April 16 , 2016 at Fort Gordon, GA.
 Southeast MedWAR was the original MedWAR race.
 The race was a great success.
 Congratulations to MCG Emergency Medicine Department's team for coming in 1st place!

 The Wilderness First Aid Course consists of 16 hours of basic assessment and first aid training in remote settings, blending didactics, hands-on skills, and wilderness scenarios.
 Enrollment is open to the general public.
-For more information about future courses, please contact Christine Lane at email@example.com.
+For more information about future courses, please contact Valerie Johnson at email@example.com.